Mobile optimization: optimizing your content for mobile

 - Use a responsive template for everything, including emails.

-- Do not use long paragraphs, which can be cumbersome on devices.
-Remember that people are moving when on mobile-- long paragraphs will often lose them.
+- Do not use long paragraphs.
+Remember that people are often on-the-go when using mobile, long paragraphs will often lose them.

 Mobile devices now dominate a significant portion of the online space.
 To be effective marketers, you need to make sure that your content is ready for these users and easy to engage with regardless of the device.